Pallet Rack Beams: Critical details that prevent beam failure

 Pallet Rack Beam Size

-The type of steel and the thickness used in your pallet rack cross beams will also affect its ability to support weight.
-Since steel weights and gauges are not apparent by observation, make sure that you always use the specifications given to you stated on the original engineering plans.
-RMI recommends that you should not mix pallet rack beams from different manufacturers.
-Be sure that all replacements or new beams meet your original engineering specifications.
+The type of steel and thickness used in your pallet rack beams will affect the load-bearing capacity.
+Since steel weights and gauges are not visually identifiable, ensure you always refer to the specifications provided in the original engineering plans.
+RMI (Rack Manufacturers Institute) recommends against mixing pallet rack beams from different manufacturers.
+Ensure that all replacement or new beams meet the original engineering specifications.

 Damage to Pallet Rack Beams